ehrpg/qstar/docs/index.md

 # Mechanisms

-Anything that represents a character, creature, operational vessel, etc. is defined by 4 primary stats and 4 secondary stats.
+Anything that represents a character, creature, operational vessel, etc. is defined by:

+* primary and secondary stats,
+* pools,
+* races and origins,
+* skills,
+* perks and flaws.

 # Improving your character
 ## Abilities